Golden Age of Radio: Broadcast networks

 The final element needed to make the Golden Age of Radio possible focused on the question of distribution: the ability for multiple radio stations to simultaneously broadcast the same content, and this would be solved with the concept of a radio network.
 The earliest radio programs of the 1920s were largely unsponsored; radio stations were a service designed to sell radio receivers.
-In early 1922, AT&T announced the beginning of advertisement-supported broadcasting on its owned stations, and plans for the development of the first radio network using its telephone lines to transmit the content.
-In July 1926, AT&T abruptly decided to exit the broadcasting field, and signed an agreement to sell its entire network operations to a group headed by the Radio Corporation of America (RCA), which used the assets to form the National Broadcasting Company.
-Four radio networks had formed by 1934.
+In early 1922, American Telephone & Telegraph Company (AT&T) announced the beginning of advertisement-supported broadcasting on its owned stations, and plans for the development of the first radio network using its telephone lines to transmit the content.
+In July 1926, AT&T abruptly decided to exit the broadcasting field, and signed an agreement to sell its entire network operations to a group headed by RCA, which used the assets to form the National Broadcasting Company.
+Four national radio networks had formed by 1934.
 These were: